 The Little Yellow Door

-The Little Yellow Door is one of several venues hidden around London, run by a set of fictional flatmates.
-But don’t worry, the board games, DJ-fuelled house parties and flaming cocktails are all very real.
+The Little Yellow Door is one of several bars hidden behind unmarked, colour-coded doors around London – there’s also Little Blue Door in Fulham, Little Orange Door in Clapham and Little Scarlett Door in Soho.
+They’re all run by a set of fictional flatmates, but don’t worry, the board games, DJ-fuelled house parties and flaming cocktails are all very real.

 Details: 6-8 All Saints Road, Notting Hill, W11 1HH